 Federal Acquisition Regulation Subpart 1.603 sets forth requirements for the selection, appointment, and termination of Contracting Officers.
 The Commerce Acquisition Regulation (CAR) supplements the FAR with policies specific to the Department of Commerce.
-Office of Federal Procurement Policy Letter 05-01 requires agencies to establish requirements to tie warrant levels to certifications under the Federal Acquisition Certification in Contracting program.

 4.2 Purpose

 The purpose of the Contracting Officer Warrant Program is to mandate the specific standards which must be met prior to the delegation of Contracting Officer authority.
 The Warrant Program will ensure that only fully qualified employees are delegated the authority to obligate the Department in the expenditure of public funds through the acquisition system.